 Play the Waiting Game: The best startups cannot commit early.
 It’s not their fault.
 Be patient.
 Resist the urge to book startups early if they really aren’t a great fit.
 You might leave one slot for the week prior to the event.
 It’s stressful for organizers, but the best deals often will not commit until the week of.

 Time Commitment: Founders must commit to a full morning, 8:30 a.m. to noon.
+They are encouraged to stick around for lunch with the investors.

 Variety is Good.
 Ideally, your presenters will be from different sectors and will have different funding needs.
 At finals, teams will definitely be exposed to a variety of deals.
 Be careful not to get someone too early, though.
 Those tend to be angel rather than VC deals.